sky-ring/rift/README.md

 ## Quick Start

 > **Warning**
 >
-> **Rift** is currently in an experimental state, and we strongly advise thorough testing before transitioning to production.
-We are still in the process of battle-testing and implementing standard contracts, and we anticipate announcing a stable release in the near future.
+> **Rift**'s stable version is currently in release-candidate state, and we strongly advise thorough testing before transitioning to production.
+We are still in the process of battle-testing some internal modules, and we anticipate announcing a stable release in the near future.
 It is advisable to first deploy your contracts to `testnet` and test them meticulously before making the decision to move to production.
 Additionally, please verify the `FunC` contracts generated.

 0. Install `Python 3.10+`
 1. Install `rift`